 The best time to have braces is generally during childhood.
 But adults can have orthodontic treatment too – and more and more are doing this.
 Age is less important than having healthy teeth and gums.
 Children may have to wait for enough teeth to come through before starting treatment.

 It is important that your mouth is fit and healthy before you have orthodontic treatment.
-Some patients can’t have orthodontic treatment – for example, if they have advanced gum disease.
+Some patients can’t have orthodontic treatment – for example, if they have 6+.
 Only an orthodontist can decide whether you are able to have orthodontics.

 Some of the most common reasons are: